Home

 Phono Amplifier Board (P900)

-The phono amplifier board has four low leakage capacitors (C901, C902, C905, C906), and three aluminum electrolytic capacitors (C909, C910, C919).
-Two original low leakage e-caps (C901 & C902) were replaced with film polyester WIMA caps.
-The other two low leakage caps were replaced with modern low leakage Nichicon UKL caps.
-The remaining aluminum e-caps were replaced with low impedance Nichicon UPW/UPM caps.
+The phono amplifier board contains four low-leakage capacitors (C901, C902, C905, C906) and three aluminum electrolytic capacitors (C909, C910, C919).
+The original low-leakage capacitors at positions C901 and C902 were replaced with high-quality WIMA polyester film capacitors.
+The remaining two low-leakage capacitors (C905 and C906) were replaced with modern low-leakage Nichicon UKL types.
+The aluminum electrolytic capacitors were upgraded to low-impedance Nichicon UPW/UPM series.

 Test results on original capacitors removed from the phono amplifier board: